 To be protectable as a trademark, a mark must be distinctive.
-Without being distinctive, a trademark could not perform its mission of identifying a commercial source.
+You can deduce this requirement from the concepts of source and reputation: Without being distinctive, a trademark could not perform its mission of identifying a commercial source.

 Some marks are said to be inherently distinctive, including marks that are fanciful, arbitrary, or suggestive.
 An example of a fanciful mark is "Kodak," which is a purely made-up word.
-An arbitrary mark is "Apple" for a brand of computers.
+An example of an arbitrary mark is "Apple," at least when it is used for a brand of computers.
 Since apples have nothing to do with computers, such a mark is considered arbitrary.
 An example of a suggestive mark is "Coppertone" for sunscreen, since the word suggests, but not clearly describe, the nature of the product.

 Some putative trademarks are judged to be generic, and therefore not distinctive.
 "Apple" is generic for the kind of fruit known by that name.
 As a result, no one is entitled to protect "Apple" as a trademark for apples.

-Between the categories of inherently distinctive marks and generic marks are those that are only considered distinctive if secondary meaning can be developed and proven.
+Between the categories of inherently distinctive marks and generic marks are those that are only considered distinctive if secondary meaning can be proven.
 Secondary meaning is the association of a mark, in the mind of the consuming public, with a particular brand.
 Marks that are judged to be merely descriptive, for example, must acquire secondary meaning before being protectable as trademarks.
 "Holiday Inn" is an example of a merely descriptive term that has acquired secondary meaning.
 Since travelers have come to regard the phrase "Holiday Inn" as denoting a particular brand of lodging services, it is now protectable, and registerable, as a trademark.

 If a putative trademark is functional, then it will be denied protection.
-How can a trademark by functional?
+How can a trademark be functional?
 The color orange, for instance, might serve as a trademark in many contexts.
 But the color orange is functional for traffic safety cones.
-Because orange makes safety cones more visible to drivers, and thus better equipped to perform their intended job, it cannot be protected as a trademark.
-Similarly, while the shape of a jug might be protectable as a trademark for a beverage, if the shape features are functional by, for instance, making the jug easier to grasp, then those features are not protectable under trademark law.
+Orange makes safety cones more visible to drivers; therefore, it cannot be protected as a trademark for safety cones.
+Similarly, the shape of a bottle might be protectable as a trademark for a beverage.
+But if the shape features are functional because they make the bottle easier to grasp, then those features are not protectable under trademark law.
 Functionality doctrine is closely related to genericness.
 In both cases, the law denies trademark protection in situations where conferring monopoly rights would give the trademark holder an advantage in the marketplace that is unrelated to the holder's reputation.
-If an apple seller had the exclusive right to the word "apple," and if a safety cone seller had the exclusive right to the color orange, those sellers would enjoy considerable advantage from their trademark monopolies, but, in both cases, not on account of their reputation among consumers.
+If an apple seller had the exclusive right to the word "apple," and if a safety cone seller had the exclusive right to the color orange, those sellers would enjoy considerable advantage from their trademark monopolies that had nothing to do with their reputations among consumers.